PaulHenrik/DataLiteracy_FARS/README.md

 # Data Literacy Fatal Accidents Analysis
-This analysis aims to evalute irresponsible driving in fatal accidents in the US.
+This project aims to evalute irresponsible driving based on fatal car accidents in the US.
-## Project structure:
+## File structure:
 Code expects data in the following file structure:

 ```